 Peacock Joins Hulu and Netflix in Losing Money

 Listen: all new businesses lose money at the start as they gain customers.
 But the key to valuations is accurately estimating how much money a business will make at full-strength.
-There is still the chance that streaming video is just much less lucrative than traditional cable.
-The sooner everyone can make money–and for Netflix go beyond just breaking even–the better for industry valuations.
+There’s still the chance that streaming video is just much less lucrative than traditional cable.
+The sooner everyone can make money–and for Netflix, go beyond just breaking even–the better for industry valuations.

-Every year, Moffett Nathanson produced one of the definitive estimates of cable subscribers in the US, and recently it has highlighted the trend in cord cutting.
-2020 was no different, though I will note that the potential acceleration of cord cutting presaged by Covid-19 didn’t really come to pass, as customer losses was about the same as 2019, a non-pandemic year.
+Every year, Moffett Nathanson produced one of the definitive estimates of cable subscribers in the U.S., and recently it has highlighted the trend in cord cutting.
+2020 was no different, though I will note that the potential acceleration of cord cutting presaged by Covid-19 didn’t really come to pass, as customer losses were about the same as 2019, a non-pandemic year.

 AT&T Investor Day